 How do the visa requirements vary?

-Does the maximum length of stay vary?
+Does the maximum length of stay vary between the two visa types?

 Hopefully that clears up any confusion over 417 and 462 visas.
 Happy travels!